ksmandersen/CCollections/CCReport.md

 Most of the libraries listed here are not strictly collection libraries but larger libraries where a small part of it is data structures.
 This is the case for APR, NPR, Glib and Gnulib.

 Finding libraries purely dedicated to data structures is not very easy.
 We were only able to locate GDSL, SGLIB and LibDS.
 All of these have one thing in common; no memory management.
 In fact most of the libraries have no memory management support, which means the developer has to manage the memory manually.
-All C developers are used to this fact it is however very uncommon for developers from OO-languages to manage memory themselves.
+All C developers are used to this fact, but it is very uncommon for developers using OO-languages to manage memory themselves.

 An intricate part of any library is testing.
 The libraries from our research have varying degrees of testing implemented.
 Some have a few tests per data structure.
 A few have full-blown test suites with all public functionality tested.
 A single claims to have high-coverage unit tests, but is closed source.
 A lot of have no tests or no tests checked in to the public source.

 All the libraries have varying quality of documentation and naming conventions.
 These two qualities are crucial factors for the entire quality of a library.

-Many leaps has happened in computer science since C had its peek, let alone was invented.
-However it seems that not many of the advancements made in collection libraries in newer programming languages has found their way in to C. There could be several explanations for this.
+Many leaps has happened in computer science since C had its peak, let alone was invented.
+However it seems that not many of the advancements made in collection libraries in newer programming languages has found their way into C. There could be several explanations for this.
 Consider this: many of the newer features doesn't mix well with the non-object-oriented nature of C.

 ## Vision [section-vision]
 In examining the existing libraries containing data structures available for C, it is found that there is room for improvement.
 This project will aim to describe and implement a dedicated collection library for C that fills some of the gap between existing solutions for C and the OO-languages.